rmldj/hcp-utils/README.md

-# hcp-utils
+# hcp-utils (WORK IN PROGRESS)

-Utilities to use HCP data with nilearn
+Utilities to use HCP and HCP-like data with nilearn

+TO BE EXPANDED...

 ## External data